6 months through Europe with a baby, car and a tent

 There is a lot of prejudice against the countries in central and eastern Europe.
 Some of it was in our heads also, so we decided to see for ourselves…

-So far we’ve visited Czechia, Romania, Bulgaria, Greece, Albania, Macedonia, Kosovo and Montenegro, and honestly, we feel as safe here as we feel at home in Germany.
-Of course, we always follow simple precautions like splitting up our money and credit cards in different bags and pockets, have several copies of all important documents, don’t carry flashy jewelry, be careful with our electronic gadgets, etc.
+We visited Czechia, Romania, Bulgaria, Greece, Albania, Macedonia, Kosovo, Montenegro, Bosnia and Herzegovina, Croatia and Slovenia, and honestly, we felt as in each of these countries as we feel at home in Germany.
+Of course, we always follow simple precautions like splitting up our money and credit cards in different bags and pockets, have several copies of all important documents, don’t carry flashy jewelry (we don’t own any anyway 🙂 ), being careful with our electronic gadgets, etc.

 And so far – knock on wood! – nothing negative has happened to us or to anyone else we’ve met and swapped stories with.